AMM & DEX Venues

 | Age | Seconds since the last on-chain swap event |

 Stale rows (age exceeding your Max age setting) are visually dimmed.
+The Gross/Net toggle applies here as well.

 Spread Gap Detection

 When the best bid at one venue is higher than the best ask at another, a highlighted row appears showing the venues involved, the gap in basis points, and the net gap after fees.
-This surfaces cross-venue price divergences as they occur.

-Spread Alert (Professional+)
+Spread Alert

 | Control | Default | Description |